Sudden spreading of infections in an epidemic model with a finite seed fraction: Model

 Let us consider the SWIR model in a static network with $N$ nodes.
 Each node in the network takes one of the following four states: susceptible (S), weakened (W), infected (I), or removed (R).
 As an initial state of each trial, a fraction, $\rho$, of nodes is randomly chosen as seeds and is initially I, while other nodes are S. The system evolves as

 Dynamics stop when I nodes no longer exist in the network.
 In other words, when only S, W, and R nodes remain.

 The case where $\lambda_1=\lambda_2=0$ corresponds to an ordinary SIR model, whose transition is a continuous one.
 The SWIR model shows a discontinuous transition when two additional processes (${\rm S} + {\rm I} \to {\rm W} + {\rm I}$ and ${\rm W} + {\rm I} \to {\rm I} + {\rm I}$) work effectively.
 Lee et al. \cite{lee2016universal} studied the time evolution of a giant cluster in an SWIR model in order to determine the mechanism causing explosive spreading to occur from a single seed.
-Choi et al. \cite{choi2016mixed} investigated an SWIR model with a single seed and $\kappa=0$, $\lambda_1=\lambda$, and $\lambda_2=\mu=1$ in random graphs and found that the transition is rather mixed order; what is meant by this is that an order parameter exhibits a discontinuous jump without any critical behavior while other physical quantities exhibit critical behaviors when the average degree is large.
-In our study, we consider an SWIR model with $\kappa=0$ and $\lambda_1=\lambda_2=\lambda$, which corresponds to the fad model containing one intermediate state.
+Choi et al. \cite{choi2017mixed} investigated an SWIR model with a single seed and $\kappa=0$, $\lambda_1=\lambda$, and $\lambda_2=\mu=1$ in random graphs and found that the transition is rather mixed order; what is meant by this is that an order parameter exhibits a discontinuous jump without any critical behavior while other physical quantities exhibit critical behaviors when the average degree is large.
+As already stated in Sec.~\ref{sec:introduction}, a discontinuous transition has been confirmed for more general settings in the GEP \cite{janssen2004generalized,bizhani2012discontinuous,chung2014generalized,janssen2016first}.
+In our study, we consider an SWIR model with $\kappa=0$ and $\lambda_1=\lambda_2=\lambda$, which is a simplest setting for this model to exhibit a discontinuous transition \footnote{The SWIR model with $\kappa=0$ and $\lambda_1=\lambda_2=\lambda$ corresponds to the fad model containing one intermediate state, where a discontinuous transition was analytically shown in mean-field dynamics \cite{krapivsky2011reinforcement}.}.
 When an S or W node is adjacent to an I node, this node becomes W or I, respectively, with probability $\lambda \Delta t$ within a short time $\Delta t$.
 This probability is independently given by each of the I nodes, and so the total infection rate at an S or W node is proportional to the number of I neighbors.
 An I node becomes R at a rate $\mu$ irrespective of the neighbors' states.
 Without loss of generality, we set $\mu=1$ unless otherwise specified.
+In the following sections, we focus on the RRG where all the nodes have the same degree $z$, in order to investigate dynamics in details.

+In the rest of this section, we briefly review the SIR model in an RRG in order to introduce the order parameter responsible for the characterization of the phase transition.
+When there is a single seed, or the fraction of infected seeds is infinitesimally small ($\rho \to 0$), the SIR model undergoes a phase transition at the epidemic threshold, $\kappa_c(\rho \to 0)$.
+Let us consider the mean fraction of the outbreak size (the number of R nodes), $\rr$, where $\langle \cdot \rangle$ represents the average taken over all trials.
+In the limit $N \to \infty$, the system has two phases: (i) the local epidemic phase where $\rr=0$ for $\kappa<\kappa_c (\rho \to 0)$ and (ii) the global epidemic phase where $\rr>0$ for $\kappa>\kappa_c (\rho \to 0)$.
+Around $\kappa_c$, the SIR model exhibits typical critical behaviors with the same universality class as (dynamic) percolation \cite{tome2010critical, de2011new}.